 Reasons to Support Your Local Farmers’ Market

-Farmers need a government license to sell at markets (also buy liability insurance).
-Know food hygiene rules and read up on food safety for people and pets.
+Farmers need a government license to sell at markets (and liability insurance).
+Know food hygiene rules and read up on food safety for people and pets

 If selling flowers and plants, learn about pet-safe gardens, to educate customers.
-Never face indoor foliage to gardens, to help stop bird strikes
+Never face indoor foliage to gardens, to help stop birds flying into windows

-Just bin allium scraps (onion, garlic, scallions, chives, leeks) along with rhubarb and citrus scraps, as the acids may harm compost creatures.
+Once home, just bin allium scraps (onion, garlic, scallions, chives, leeks) along with rhubarb/tomato/citrus scraps, as acids may harm compost creatures.

 Shorter Supply Chains and Peak Freshness